 Visit the Castlederg War Memorial

-This is a memorial tablet that commemorates the residents of Castlederg Village who were killed in World War I and World War II.
+This memorial tablet commemorates the residents of Castlederg Village who were killed in World War I and World War II.
 Initially, the memorial only cited the names of victims of World War I. Later, the names of those who died or went missing in World War II were added.

 Castlederg Village on the Screen

 Castlederg Village was brought to the screen only in a series that was part of a programme shedding light on lesser-known areas in Northern Ireland.
-Dubbed Once Upon a Place, the episode about Castlederg Village shows moving images of this rarely visited small town in Northern Ireland from over 126 years ago.
+Dubbed Once Upon a Place, the episode about Castlederg Village shows moving images of this rarely visited small town from over 126 years ago.

 How to Reach Castlederg Village?

-Another option is for you to take the bus from Belfast to Castlederg Village.
+Another option is to take the bus from Belfast to Castlederg Village.
 The journey from Belfast Europa Bus Centre to Castlederg is estimated to take about three and a half hours with transfers.

 Where to Stay in Castlederg Village?